|When first acquired it was assumed - based solely on this man's uniform and headdress, that J. Thompson Hague, who

-so named on the reverse of this cabinet photograph was a officer in the Egyptian Army.
-Recent research has
+is so named on the reverse of this cabinet photograph, was an officer in the Egyptian Army.
+A bit of research has

 1856 to Samuel and Annie Hague.

 Hague received part of his education at Merchant Taylor's School in London and received his medical training in

 Sometime around 1879 he was appointed Medical Officer to the Sultan of Zanzibar.
 While holding this post at the

 Zanzibar Military Hospital he wrote several widely published medical papers including one dealing with his use of the

 calabar bean in the treatment of tetanus which appeared in medical journals in Britain and the United States.